nightroman/Invoke-Build/Tasks/Direct/README.md

 Note that `Invoke-Build` parameters are not available on direct calls, i.e. you cannot specify `Safe`, `Summary`, `WhatIf`, etc. When they are needed use the usual call by `Invoke-Build`.

+Note that the attribute `CmdletBinding` is recommended, to avoid ignoring misspelled or not supported parameters, e.g. mentioned `WhatIf` and etc. and invoking with potentially unexpected results.

 See the script [my.build.ps1](my.build.ps1) for a working example.